Angel Investors: Give Your Company Wings To Fly

 - has developed an exit strategy that demonstrates how and when angels see returns on their cash.
 Most angels don't want to own a piece of your company for ten or more years.
 They want to invest, see your business grow and cash out - usually in three years, on average.

 Angels don't employ the more conservative "buy and hold" investment strategy.
-In, out, cash the check.
+Rather, they prefer a quick turnaround – in, out, cash the check.